harismuha123/cs2-binds-generator/src/README.md

-CS2 Loadouts Generator
+CS:GO Binds Generator
 =========

-CS2 Loadouts Generator is an online tool that helps you to create your binds on CS2 easily.
+CS:Go Binds Generator is an online tool that helps you to create your binds on CS:GO easily.

+  - Choose the key you want to bind
   - Select the loadout you want
-  - Choose the key you want to bind
-  - Copy and paste the generated code in your console/autoexec.cfg or use the autoexec.cfg generator
+  - Copy and paste the generated code in your console/autoexec.cfg

 Version
 ----

-1.0
+0.9

 Give it a try
 -----------

-[CS2 Loadouts Generator](http://cs2loadouts.com) - This project is hosted on a dedicated website !
+[CS:GO Binds Generator](http://csgobindsgenerator.com) - This project is hosted on a dedicated website !

 What's planed
 -----------